toquidapus/Necohydra/updates.md

 §8i §8forgor §8to §8remove §8it §8</3

 ### Gameplay
-- Added VR support with *Vivecraft*!
-The modpack will now be released in two forms: VR, and non-VR.
+- Added §bVR §bsupport with *Vivecraft*!
+The modpack will now be §nreleased §nin §ntwo §nforms:§r VR, and non-VR.
 - Disabled *Sophisticated Backpack's* "Switch Upgrade in the # Slot On/Off" keybinds.
 - Updated 12 mods.✝
 ### Visual Improvements